UnixCro/nuclear/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is under the "Free Software" license, which means that not only can the software be used and distributed free of charge, but the author is also obliged to disclose the source code.
+The licensee may then not only view this source code, but also change it and redistribute the changed source code and the software resulting from it.